tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

     $ meteor add tmeasday:publish-counts

-This package is an example for a package that does not provide it's own Typings, so we will have to create `d.ts` file by our self according to the package API:
+This package is an example for a package that does not provide it's own TypeScript declaration file, so we will have to manually create and add it to the `typings.d.ts` file according to the package API:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="13.15"}}